ufs-community/UFS_UTILS/sorc/ocnice_prep.fd/docs/ocnice_prep.md

 4. Vector fields are re-rotated back to model index direction (EN->IJ) and remapped back to their native stagger locations.
 5. Fields are written into a warm-start file.

+For CICE6, an additional 2-step QC is performed on the source restart files.
+This procedure accounts for possible inconsistent fields that may have been generated as part of the marine DA process.
+The QC process affects 4 fields only: ``aicen``, ``vicen``, ``vsnon`` and ``Tsfcn``.
+The first step of the QC is to remove any values of the 4 fields which are located where the CICE grid has land.
+The second step is to remove any ice or snow volume where there is no associated ice coverage.
+The QC process does not impact source files which do not contain these physical inconsistencies.

 ## Note on rotation angles

 The rotation angle retrieved from the master grid file is ``anglet``, which is defined in the same sense as used MOM6.
 This